Wisconsin Dementia & Memory Care Facilities

 The state's commitment to excellence in healthcare extends to memory care, with facilities adhering to rigorous standards to meet the unique needs of residents.
 Families seeking memory care solutions in Wisconsin can explore a variety of options, ranging from smaller, more intimate settings to larger facilities, each designed to cater to different preferences and care requirements.

-On this page, you can browse through 2002 memory care options in the state of Wisconsin.
-Dementia and memory care costs in Wisconsin are $172 per day, which translates to $5,162 per month and $61,944 per year.
-The most affordable dementia care locations in Wisconsin can be found in:
+On this page, you can browse through 2002 Alzheimer’s and dementia options in the state of Wisconsin.
+Memory and dementia care costs in Wisconsin are $172 per day, which equals to $5,162 per month and $61,944 per year.
+The most affordable memory care locations in Wisconsin can be found in:

 • Marinette - $154 per day